 Unlike Airbnb and VRBO however, Booking.com does not guarantee credit card validity.
 Whereas both Airbnb and VRBO will require a payment on a booking, Booking.com does not, unless the host chooses pre-authorization to ensure the card is valid.

-Don’t rely on your OTA to take responsibility for keeping bad guests from booking your vacation rental.
+Don’t rely on your OTA alone to take responsibility for keeping bad guests from booking your vacation rental.

 There are a number of things that you can do as a host to try to screen guests on your own.
 These include: